pavan178/AI_FOR_BLOCKCHAIN/README.md

 Ultimately, both models will merge into a single platform, offering real-time assistance to Solana users, effectively combating fraudulent activities.

+Crypto Transactions Fraud Detection
+This project aims to detect fraudulent activities in cryptocurrency transactions using machine learning techniques.
+The dataset used in this project is obtained from an open-source platform (Kaggle) and contains information about various crypto transactions.
+Data Extraction
+Frequency of Transactions
+•	Analyze Sent tnx and Received Tnx distribution; spikes or drops may indicate unusual activity.
+Timing Patterns
+•	Investigate Avg min between sent tnx and received tnx for transaction regularity; abrupt changes suggest fraud.
+Transaction Amounts
+•	Examine min/max/avg values received and sent; compare with contract interactions for anomalies.
+ERC20 Token Transactions
+•	Review ERC20-related columns for token transactions; watch for irregularities compared to ETH transactions.
+Address Patterns
+•	Analyze Unique Received from and Sent To Addresses for involvement; watch for sudden address increases.
+Total Ether Balance
+•	Detect discrepancies in total ether balance for potentially fraudulent activities.
+Contract Creation
+•	Investigate Created Contracts for sudden increases; may indicate fraudulent smart contracts.
+Time Span
+•	Analyze Time Diff between first and last (Mins) for transaction duration anomalies.
+ERC20 Token Types
+•	Monitor most sent/received ERC20 token types for sudden changes indicating fraud.
+Transaction Patterns Over Time
+•	Visualize transaction-related features over time to spot irregularities.
+Pre-Processing
+1. Data Preprocessing:
+•	Removing special characters, making the data more uniform, handling missing values and imputation, Feature extraction, Feature engineering, PCA analysis, and finding most important features to build a model.
+•	Tokenization of categorical columns using MultiLabelBinarizer.
+•	Standardization of numeric columns using StandardScaler.
+•	Principal Component Analysis (PCA) for dimensionality reduction.
+•	Handling missing values and renaming columns.
+2. Exploratory Data Analysis (EDA):
+•	Visualization of missing values heatmap.
+•	Correlation analysis using a heatmap to understand feature relationships.
+•	Identification of top features based on correlation with the target variable.
+3. Model Training and Evaluation:
+•	Utilization of a RandomForestClassifier as the base model.
+•	Splitting the data into train, validation, and test sets.
+•	Evaluation of the model on the validation set for ROC AUC and accuracy.
+•	Cross-validation to assess model performance on training data.
+•	Final evaluation on the test set for generalization performance.
+4. Results:
+•	Assessment of ROC AUC and accuracy on validation and test sets.
+•	Calculation of mean ROC AUC and accuracy through cross-validation.
+5. Insights:
+•	The model demonstrates robustness in terms of performance across different datasets.
+•	It provides insights into feature importance through correlation analysis.
+•	Visualization techniques aid in understanding data characteristics and model performance.
+6. Further Improvements:
+•	Experimentation with different machine learning algorithms to explore performance variations.
+•	Feature engineering to enhance model interpretability and predictive power.
+•	Fine-tuning hyperparameters for optimizing model performance.
+Overall, the model presents a structured approach to fraud detection, encompassing data preprocessing, exploratory analysis, model training, and evaluation, with the potential for further enhancements and optimizations, achieving the Mean ROC AUC: 0.9977501839597485 and Mean Accuracy: 0.989996343785065.

 ###Work done so far: